grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 ---
 id: create-an-extension-point
-title: Create an extension point in your App plugin
+title: Create an extension point in your app plugin
 sidebar_label: Create an extension point
 sidebar_position: 2
 description: Learn how to provide an extension point so that other applications can contribute their extensions.